Ten Tips for Comparing Health Care Policies

-Below are 10 tips everyone should read before shopping for private health coverage.
+Below are tips everyone should read before shopping for private health coverage.

 The first thing you should do before comparing your health plan options is determine which policy features best fit your needs.
-A 30-year-old accountant, for instance, is going to need very different coverage than a 55year-old pro golfer, or a 75-year-old retired veterinarian.
+A 30-year-old accountant, for instance, is going to need very different coverage than a 55-year-old pro golfer or a 75-year-old retired veterinarian.
 By understanding the health needs that most often correspond to people in your age and activity level group – your life stage – you can save money by purchasing only the coverage you need and avoid unnecessary services that aren’t relevant.
-For instance, a young family with two small children isn’t going to need coverage for joint replacement or cataract surgery.
+For instance, a young family with two small children doesn’t need joint replacement or cataract surgery coverage.
 A 60-year-old school teacher isn’t going to need pregnancy and birth control-related services.

 2. Consider options such as Excess or Co-payment to reduce your premium costs.

-When you agree to pay for a specified out-of-pocket amount in the event you are hospitalized, you sign an Excess or Co-payment option that will reduce your health insurance premium.
+When you agree to pay for a specified out-of-pocket amount if you are hospitalized, you sign an Excess or Co-payment option to reduce your health insurance premium.

-If you choose the Excess option, you agree to pay a predetermined, specific amount when you go to hospital, no matter how long your stay lasts.
-With a Co-payment option, you agree to pay a daily sum up to a pre-agreed amount.
-For example, if Joanne has an Excess of $250 on her medical coverage policy and is admitted to hospital, regardless of how long her stay turns out to be, she will pay $250 of the final bill.
-If Andrew has signed a $75×4 Co-payment with his provider, he will pay $75 per day for just the first the first four days of his hospitalization.
+If you choose the Excess option, you agree to pay a predetermined, specific amount when you go to the hospital, no matter how long your stay lasts.
+With a Co-payment chance, you agree to pay a daily sum up to a pre-agreed amount.
+For example, if Joanne has an Excess of $250 on her medical coverage policy and is admitted to the hospital, regardless of her stay, she will pay $250 of the final bill.
+If Andrew has signed a $75×4 Co-payment with his provider, he will pay $75 per day for the first four days of his hospitalization.

-Keep in mind that different private insurers have their own rules when it comes to Excess and Co-payments, including how many payments you will need to make annually on either option.
-It is important to read the policy thoroughly and ask questions in advance in order to have a clear understanding of what you are paying for, and what you can expect coverage-wise in the event that you are hospitalized.
-Also, make sure you choose an Excess option greater than $500 if you’re purchasing an individual policy, or $1,000 for family coverage, in order to be exempted from the Medicare Levy Surcharge.
+Remember that private insurers have rules regarding Excess and Co-payments, including how many payments you must make annually on either option.
+It is essential to read the policy thoroughly and ask questions in advance to understand what you are paying for and what you can expect coverage-wise if you are hospitalized.
+Also, make sure you choose an Excess option greater than $500 if you’re purchasing an individual policy or $1,000 for family coverage to be exempted from the Medicare Levy Surcharge.

 3. Pay your health insurance premium in advance before the cost increases.

-Each year insurance providers increase their premiums by approximately five percent sometime around the first of April, a practice approved by the Minister of Health.
-By instituting these annual increases, your health insurance provider retains the ability to fulfill their obligations to policyholders despite increasing medical costs.
+Each year, insurance providers increase their premiums by approximately five percent sometime around April 1, a practice approved by the Minister of Health.
+By instituting these annual increases, your health insurance provider can fulfill its obligations to policyholders despite increasing medical costs.

-Most private medical policy providers allow policy holders to pay for one year’s premium in advance, which locks them into the previous year’s rate for an additional 12 months – a great way to save money.
-In order to take advantage of the savings offered, most insurers require payment in full be made within the first quarter of the year, between January and March.
+Most private medical policy providers allow policyholders to pay for one year’s premium in advance, which locks them into the previous year’s rate for an additional 12 months – a great way to save money.
+To take advantage of the savings offered, most insurers require payment in full to be made within the first quarter of the year, between January and March.

-4. Lock in to low cost health insurance at an early age.
+4. Lock into low-cost health insurance at an early age.

-The most obvious advantage any Australian can take when it comes to saving money on your insurance premiums is to buy in early to the least expensive rate available.
+The most obvious advantage any Australian can take when saving on insurance premiums is buying in early at the least expensive rate.
 And by early, we mean before age 31.
-Everyone who is eligible for Medicare will receive at least a 30 percent rebate from the government on the price of their health care premium, no matter what age you are.
-However, by purchasing hospital coverage before the July first following your 31st birthday, you can be ensured the lowest premium rate available.
+Everyone eligible for Medicare will receive at least a 30 percent rebate from the government on the price of their health care premium, no matter what age they are.
+However, purchasing hospital coverage before July 1, following your 31st birthday, ensures the lowest premium rate.